 Information for Host Organization Applicants

-Host Site applications for the 2023 Summer Internship Program will be open through Jan.
-5, 2023.
+Host Site applications for the 2024 Summer Internship Program are open through Friday, January 5, 2024.

 The program provides a limited number of college students, recent graduates, and first year graduate students an opportunity to work in Cleveland-area nonprofit organizations or governmental agencies during the summer months.